zeffii/BlenderConsolePrompt/addons_contrib/BCPrompt/tmp/README.md

-This is much cooler than you think.
+This is much cooler than you think. tests - and uploads

 # BlenderConsolePrompt